 In a recent survey, the civic body found that many basements meant for parking were being used as shops by building owners.
 The department then issued notices to 59 owners who had failed to arrange for parking in their buildings.
 Owners violating VMC’s directive to make the basement available for parking vehicles would see the imposition of a fine.

 This begs the question- should commercial entities that see the goings and comings of a large number of clients each day be responsible for their vehicle accommodation?

-By making basement parking mandatory, civic bodies can effectively force building owners to take responsibility for their visitors and employees.
-In Gurgaon, commercial buildings that provide parking facility at their basements for ‘free’ will see the lot exempt from property tax.
-Since over-ground parking is not assessed under property tax charge, the municipal corporation decided that basements should also be excluded.
+By making basement parking for commercial buildings mandatory, civic bodies can effectively force building owners to take responsibility for their visitors and employees.
+In Gurgaon, commercial buildings that provide parking facilities at their basements for ‘free’ will see the lot exempt from property tax.
+Since over-ground parking is not assessed under the property tax charge, the municipal corporation decided that basements should also be excluded.